Sithampoondi: Platinum discovery

-Sittampoondi is in lime light for the last few years when the Indian Government declared the Platinum reserve in this area.
+The Government announced that platinum had been discovered in this area.

-Study on Lunar Soil
+Study on lunar soil

-Geologists from Periyar University, Salem; the National Institute of Technology, Tiruchi; the, Indian Institute of Science, Bangalore, and the National Geophysical Research Institute, Hyderabad, "concurred" that the rocks from Sittampoondi and Kunnamalai were similar in properties to that of the soil on the moon, Dr. Annadurai said.
+Geologists from Periyar University, Salem; the National Institute of Technology, Tiruchi; the Indian Institute of Science, Bangalore, and the National Geophysical Research Institute, Hyderabad, "concurred" that rocks from Sittampoondi and Kunnamalai had similar properties to the soil on the Moon.

 S. Anbazhagan, Professor and Head of the Department of Geology, Periyar University, said: "We had done spectral studies on the lunar soil and we discovered its equivalent at Sittampoondi in 2004 when I was working in the Indian Institute of Technology-Bombay.
 ISRO’s soil scientists coordinated with us in this project."